)

 Table of contents

-New drivers can expect to see rates drop as they age and demonstrate safe driving behavior.
+New drivers typically see rates drop as they age and demonstrate safe driving behavior.

 Good student and defensive driving discounts are great ways for young drivers to save.

-Best car insurance for new drivers in California
+Best car insurance companies for new drivers in California

-How much you spend on car insurance can vary depending on your age and other key factors, like car type, location, and mileage.
-To help you narrow down your search for an affordable car insurance policy, here are some of the top car insurance companies for new drivers in California.
+How much you pay for car insurance can vary depending on your age and other key factors, like car type, location, and the amount of driving you do.
+To help you narrow down your search for an affordable car insurance policy, here are some of the best car insurance companies for new drivers in California.

-Top J.D.
-Power score for customer satisfaction in California
+Below-average J.D.
+Power customer satisfaction rating in California

 GEICO: Best for discounts